adrelanos/aeternity-wiki/Aeternity-Contracts.md

 ### Aeon:

-The use of the blockchain is not free, but requires that the user spends a token called aeon.
-Aeon are used as payment for any resources one consumes on the platform, as well as the basis for financial applications implemented on the platform.
+The use of the blockchain is not free but requires that the user spends a token called AEON.
+Aeon is used as payment for any resources one consumes on the platform, as well as the basis for financial applications implemented on the platform.

 ### Accounts:

-Each account has an address and a balance of aeon and also a nonce which increases with every transaction and the height of its last update.
+Each account has an address and a balance of AEON and also a nonce which increases with every transaction and the height of its last update.
 Each account has also to pay a small fee for the amount of time it is open.
-The costs of creating and keeping accounts prevents spam and disincentives state-bloat.
+The costs of creating and keeping accounts prevent spam and disincentives state-bloat.
 The reward for deleting accounts incentives the reclaiming of space.

 ### Name system:

 Many blockchain systems suffer from unreadable addresses for their users.
-In the vein of Aaron Swartz’ work and Namecoin, Æternity features a name system that is both decentralized and secure, while still supporting human-friendly names.
+In the vein of Aaron Swartz’ work and Namecoin, Æternity features a naming system that is both decentralized and secure, while still supporting human-friendly names.
 The blockchain’s state includes a mapping from unique human-friendly strings to fixed-size byte arrays.
 These names can be used to point to things such as account addresses on Æternity, or hashes e.g. of Merkle trees.

 ### Block contents: